charliecalvert/CloudNotes/Assignments/WordPressFinalPrep.md

 - Open up these lists, select an item or items
 - Click the **Add to Menu** item
 - On the right, drag with your mouse until you have menu that looks right to you.

+Create two menu items.
+One should be a dropdown that contains links to two or Pages.
+(These are WordPress Pages, not WordPress Posts.)

 ## Database